icon-project/documentation/score/writing-score.md

         pass
 ```

-If other SCORE has the method that its signature is same as defined here with `@interface` decorator,
-the method can be invoked via `InterfaceScore` class object.
+If another SCORE has the method whose signature is the same as defined here with `@interface` decorator, the method can be invoked via `InterfaceScore` class object.
 Like `@eventlog` decorator, it is recommended to declare a method without an implementation body.
 If there is an implementation body, it will be simply ignored.